Djnirds1984/MikroTik-Orange-Pi-Manager/README.md

 -   **AI Script Assistant:** Describe a networking task in plain English (e.g., "Block Facebook for the guest network"), and the AI will generate the corresponding RouterOS terminal script.
 -   **PPPoE Management:** Full CRUD management for PPPoE profiles and users (secrets).
 -   **Billing System:** Create billing plans and process payments for PPPoE users, with automated scheduler integration for managing expired accounts.
--   **Network Management:** View and manage IP addresses, routes, and firewall rules.
 -   **ZeroTier Management:** Join, leave, enable, and disable ZeroTier networks directly from the UI.
--   **Remote Access:** Integrated management for Ngrok and Dataplicity to easily access your panel from anywhere.
 -   **Updater:** A one-click updater to fetch the latest version of the panel from your GitHub repository, including automatic backups and rollback functionality.
 -   **Responsive Design:** A clean, modern UI that works on both desktop and mobile browsers.